Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 Day/Night Sights

-The Sig Sauer P365 has what’s called an X-Ray3 day/night sights.
+The Sig Sauer P365 features what are called X-Ray3 day/night sights.
 This is a variation of the three-dot sight where the front sight is colored green and the rear sights lack any color, which creates high-visibility contrast and aids in target acquisition.

 There’s also a manual safety, striker action, a polymer grip, and a stainless steel frame.